Peanut Butter and Jelly Sandwich

 History of the PB&J

-I can just imagine the first soldier spreading peanut butter on his bread and then adding a little jelly, then sharing the idea with his buddies.
-When they came home, jelly and peanut butter sales went up dramatically.
+I can just imagine the first soldier spreading peanut butter on his bread and then adding a little jelly, to help the peanut butter not be so sticky.
+Then sharing the idea with his buddies and the idea going "viral".
+When the soldiers came home, jelly and peanut butter sales went up dramatically.
 That sounds about right to me.

 The plain peanut butter sandwich became popular with the younger crowd when Wonder bread was invented in the late 1920s.
 Gustav Papendick invented the process for slicing and wrapping bread.

-Children no longer needed to try and use a knife or ask Mom to slice the bread for them.
-They could now do it themselves – safely.
+Children no longer needed to try and use a sharp knife or ask Mom to slice the bread for them.
+They could make their own sandwiches now using a butterknife – safely.
 Also, the fact that sugar was added to peanut butter, made it even more appealing to children.
-They could have left that out though, in my opinion...
+They could have left that out though, in my opinion..., especially if jelly was being added to their sandwiches.
+Oh well....

-Peanut butter, as well as PB&J, sandwiches became a staple for children during the depression.
+Peanut butter, or PB&J, as we sometimes like to call them, sandwiches became a staple for children during the depression.
 The price was right.
 They were highly nutritious, especially providing protein when meat was scarce.
 They were easy to make.
 The perfect sandwich for kids.
 And when jams and jellies were added to the mix, Mom's had it made.

-So how do you make a PB&J?
+So how do you make a PB&J sandwich?
 If you want to learn how to make the perfect PB&J Sandwich, click here.

 And did you know you could save the planet by eating peanut butter and jelly sandwiches?
-Click here to find out how.
+Click here to out from the PB&J campaign how you can do that.
+(Link will open in a new window).

 What's Your Best PB&J Sandwich Recipe?